emanuelefaja/guide2life/start/life-audit.md

 # Life Audit.
+Reading Guide2Life indicates that you want to improve your life.
+Perhaps you want better relationships, a healthier body, or to address a feeling that something, somewhere, didn’t quite work out in your life so far.

+Before you can go anywhere, you need to know where you are.
+This is where the Life Audit comes in.
 This is the process of reflecting on your life to get a clear picture of where you are, ares for improvement, and set goals based on what matters to you.
 You’ll gain clarity and align your life with your values.

-Reading Guide2Life indicates that you want to improve your life.
-Perhaps you want better relationships, a healthier body, or to address a feeling that something, somewhere, didn’t quite work out in your life so far.

 ## Why Self-Reflection Matters
 > "The unexamined life is not worth living." **Socrates.**